-The jobs to residents ratio for the Hilltops Council area in 2016/17 was 0.93, meaning that there were less jobs than resident workers.
-Financial and Insurance Services had the highest ratio (1.04), while the lowest ratio was found in Information Media and Telecommunications (0.71).
+The jobs to residents ratio for the Hilltops Council area in 2018/19 was 0.92, meaning that there were less jobs than resident workers.
+Arts and Recreation Services had the highest ratio (2.05), while the lowest ratio was found in Information Media and Telecommunications (0.70).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.